-As the parents of an extremely active three-year-old daughter, Lexi, my wife Christine and I can get pretty tired trying to keep up with her.
-With our baby boy due this August, Christine’s not …
+As the parents of an extremely active three - year - old daughter, Lexi, my wife Christine and I can get pretty tired trying to keep up with her.
+With our baby boy due this August, Christine’s …

 As the parents of an extremely active three-year-old daughter, Lexi, my wife Christine and I can get pretty tired trying to keep up with her.
 With our baby boy due this August, Christine’s not just tired – she’s pooped.